Aliases for TAC3 Gene

 Previous GeneCards Identifiers for TAC3 Gene

 This gene encodes a member of the tachykinin family of secreted neuropeptides.
-The encoded protein is primarily expressed in the central and peripheral nervous system and functions as a neurotransmitter.
-This protein is the ligand for the neurokinin-3 receptor.
+The encoded preproprotein is proteolytically processed to generate the mature peptide, which is primarily expressed in the central and peripheral nervous systems and functions as a neurotransmitter.
+This peptide is the ligand for the neurokinin-3 receptor.
 This protein is also expressed in the outer syncytiotrophoblast of the placenta and may be associated with pregnancy-induced hypertension and pre-eclampsia.
 Mutations in this gene are associated with normosmic hypogonadotropic hypogonadism.
-Alternate splicing results in multiple transcript variants. [provided by RefSeq, May 2010]
+Alternative splicing results in multiple transcript variants, at least one of which encodes an isoform that is proteolytically processed. [provided by RefSeq, Feb 2016]

 GeneCards Summary for TAC3 Gene

-TAC3 (Tachykinin 3) is a Protein Coding gene.
-Diseases associated with TAC3 include hypogonadotropic hypogonadism 10 with or without anosmia and normosmic congenital hypogonadotropic hypogonadism.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include receptor binding.
+TAC3 (Tachykinin Precursor 3) is a Protein Coding gene.
+Diseases associated with TAC3 include Hypogonadotropic Hypogonadism 10 With Or Without Anosmia and Normosmic Congenital Hypogonadotropic Hypogonadism.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding.

 Tachykinins are active peptides which excite neurons, evoke behavioral responses, are potent vasodilators and secretagogues, and contract (directly or indirectly) many smooth muscles (By similarity).
 Is a critical central regulator of gonadal function.